LLMWorldOfWords/LWOW/README.md

 The free associations were generated (either via API or locally, depending on the LLM) by providing each LLM with a set of cue words and the following prompt:

 ```
-"Task:- You will be provided with an input word: write the first 3 words you associate to it separated by a comma.
+"Task:- You will be provided with an input word:
+- Write the first 3 words you associate to it separated by a comma.
 - No additional output text is allowed.

 Constraints: